lunayuehuang/Mse544-CustomVision/README.md

 # Tutorial Part 2
 ## Using Azure Custom Vision to do image object detection

-### 2.1 Create a object detection project using Azure Custom Vision web interface
+### 2.1 Create an object detection project using Azure Custom Vision web interface

-Similar as step 1.2, we will create a object detection project instead, and the entries of prompted window are filled as:
+Similar to step 1.2, we will create a new custom vision project, but this time we will select "Object Detection" instead, as follows:

 <img src="./Images/CV_create_object_detection_project.png" style="height: 70%; width: 70%;"/>